notiv-nt/cex-utilities/readme.md

 > Warning: The extension is still under development, bugs are expected.
 Always review orders before placing.

-Position size calculator for okx futures market.
+Position size calculator for okx/binance futures market.

 This extension helps you calculate position size based on the stop-loss price on the chart and your max risk.